Tickets

 February 27, 1933

-An incident that shaped the Bundestag’s history was the destructive Reichstag fire of 1933.
+An incident that shaped the Bundestag's history was the burning of the Reichstag in 1933.
 Marinus van der Lubbe, a young Dutch communist was dubbed the perpetrator and subsequently, the Nazi regime used the event to rise further into power.
 Other actions included the suspension of civil liberties and the ultimate establishment of authoritarian rule.

 Reichstag or Bundestag on Platz der Republik in Berlin in Germany